Skip to content

 We’ll verify creditable coverage, map your IEP/SEP/GEP dates, and coordinate a penalty-free start for Parts A, B, and D.

 How to avoid Medicare late enrollment penalties is ultimately about timing, employer-size rules, and keeping continuous creditable coverage.
-At Diversified Insurance Brokers, we help you decide exactly when to activate Part B, when to add drug coverage, and how to switch from an employer plan without triggering permanent surcharges.
+Miss the right window (or rely on the wrong type of coverage), and you can trigger surcharges that last for years—and in some cases, for life.
+At Diversified Insurance Brokers, we help you decide exactly when to activate Part B, when to add drug coverage, and how to transition off an employer plan without creating a penalty or a coverage gap.

 Why Penalties Happen